 The Philosophy of Education I. Careful discussions about educational software inevitably lead to discussions about the purpose of education and educational institutions.
 This week we'll read Dewey's Experience and Education, a general and influential philosophy of schooling, and then we'll read the philosopher Scheffler about issues arising from the use of computers in schools.

 Required reading: Dewey 1938 (Tuesday) and Scheffler 1986 (Thursday)

 Recommended reading: Dewey 1916, Russell 1916, Russell 1926, Ryan 1998.

-Other Assignments: Project teams should meet with your sponsoring teacher and send a summary of the meeting to the list.
+Assignment Due on Friday: Project teams should meet with your sponsoring teacher and send a summary of the meeting to the list.
 The team should then begin their revised project description.

 Required reading: Svinicki 1999 (Tuesday) and

 Schank and Cleary 1995, chs.
 1, 4-7 (Thursday)